 The total volume of air that will flow through this pipe in one second, given the supply pressure and the windsheet width.
 More info.

-The total length of the functional part of the pipe, from where the air exits the mouth of the pipe, to the top of the pipe (for a closed pipe, the top of the inside of the pipe).
-This will be the theoretical length of the pipe calculated using this, minus the tuning headroom.
+The total theoretical length of the functional part of the pipe, from where the air exits the mouth of the pipe, to the top of the pipe (for a closed pipe, the top of the inside of the pipe), calculated using this.
+The actual pipe will be somewhat shorter because of the Tuning Headroom, and the tuning slide will bring it to final length.

 The length of the plywood resonator part of the pipe.
-That is the Pipe Length (as above), minus the part of the pipe length that is 3d-printed.
+That is the total Pipe Length (as above), minus the functional part of the pipe length that is 3d-printed, minus the tuning headroom.
+It is the length of the longest pieces of plywood to be cut.

 The tuning headroom, in millimeters.
 You can adjust it in semitones in the "Settings" panel.
 This is approximately how much length you will, in theory, have to add to the pipe to tune it down to the correct pitch.